-The grocery store rated as having the least packed aisles are BJ’s Wholesale Club; however, if you don’t have a BJ’s Wholesale close by, there are other ways to avoid an overcrowded or narrow aisle.
+The grocery store rated as having the least packed aisles is BJ’s Wholesale Club.
+But if you don’t have a BJ’s close by, there are other ways to avoid an overcrowded or narrow aisle.

 I wrote a separate article about finding the least-crowded times at grocery stores, so if you’re interested in learning more, you should check out that article.

 A major frustration when it comes to grocery shopping is not finding all of the items on your list.

 Not being able to find what you need can quickly turn into stopping by several stores within your day just to find one item!